New sexual misconduct allegations in women’s football | DW | 06.10.2021

 In a statement, the players described former coach Kenneth Zseremeta as a "monster."

-"We have decided to break the silence to prevent physical, psychological and sexual abuse and harassment committed by the football coach Kenneth Zseremeta from creating other victims in women's football and in football," the statement reads, adding one of their teammates had confessed to have been sexual abused by Zseremeta "since the age of 14."
+"We have decided to break the silence to prevent physical, psychological and sexual abuse and harassment committed by the football coach Kenneth Zseremeta from creating other victims in women's football and in football," the statement reads, adding one of their teammates had confided she had been sexually abused by Zseremeta "since the age of 14."

 Zseremeta led several Venezuelan national teams from 2008 to 2017 before being sacked.
 After leaving the country, he worked in the Dominican Republic and Panama.